 - Lack of medical examination to monitor employee exposure to chromic acid and cadmium.

-Approximately 32 million workers employed in the United States are routinely exposed to hazardous and toxic chemicals while on the job.
-Statistics released by OSHA (Occupational Safety and Health Administration) reveal that there are nearly 650 varying chemicals in approximately 3 million work environments nationwide.
+Approximately 32 million workers employed in the United States are routinely exposed to hazardous chemicals while on the job.
+Statistics released by OSHA reveal nearly 650 varying chemicals in approximately 3 million work environments nationwide.